Brain and Spinal Cord Injuries

 A closed injury involves damage inside the skull with no fracture.
 Both types can cause paralysis, loss of vital functions to the body and even death.

-A brain injury can occur in several types of accidents, including Atlanta car accidents, sport-related occurrences, and Georgia workplace accidents.
-Because there may be an extended period of time in time between a traumatic injury and physical symptoms, the importance of hiring an attorney experienced in Georgia brain injury cases, who can tie the injury to its original cause, cannot be overemphasized.
+A brain injury can occur in several types of accidents, including car accidents, sport-related occurrences, and workplace accidents.
+Because there may be an extended period of time in time between a traumatic injury and physical symptoms, the importance of hiring an attorney experienced in brain injury cases, who can tie the injury to its original cause, cannot be overemphasized.

 Automobile accidents are the most common cause of brain and spinal cord injuries.